aws/aws-parallelcluster/docs/processes.rst

 nodewatcher
 -----------
 nodewatcher runs on each node in the compute fleet.
-After the user defined ``scaledown_idletime`` period, the instance is terminated.
+After the user-defined ``scaledown_idletime`` period has elapsed, the instance will be terminated.

 .. image:: images/nodewatcher.svg
     :align: center